smbutterfield/ibmt17-18/_10-error-detection-intro-part-writing/harmonicSyntax1.md

 The simplest phrase that exhibits this complete harmonic cycle is a tonic-dominant-tonic progression: **I–V–I.** This phrase begins and ends with the most stable harmony (**I**), and includes an *authentic cadence* (**V–I**).
 The **V** is the high point of instability, containing the tendency tone (*ti*) that most strongly points to the final point of arrival (*do*, or tonic).

-This harmonic cycle can be expanded by inserting a subdominant chord, a destabilized tonic chord, or both, as in the following examples:
+This harmonic cycle can be expanded by inserting a pre-dominant chord, a destabilized tonic chord, or both, as in the following examples:

 > **I IV V I**
 > **I II V I**